 As I said previously, there are plenty of tower complexes scaterred across Ingushetia, making it difficult to know which ones are worth visiting and easily accessible.
 To be honest, I am no expert and I did truly struggled when planning my trip to Ingushetia.

-I had to manage with Russian websites, Instagram, Maps.me and Google maps to find out where were the interesting and worth-to-see towers, because all travel guides simply suggest “Don’t go.
+I had to manage with Russian websites, Instagram, Maps.me and Yandex maps to find out where were the interesting and worth-to-see towers, because the only thing travel guides suggest is “Don’t go.
 Period.”

 Here are the top 8 places to visit in Ingushetia